coderstimes/out-of-stock-message-woocommerce/readme.txt

 Sold out badge for product loop and single product
 Can customize message showing position in product page.
 Admin will receive when a product stock out.
+In Stock product quantity message on product page

 = How it works ? =
 [youtube https://youtu.be/guh-hkrJF_E]